Compound Interest Calculator

 What is the Rule of 72?

-The Rule of 72 is a quick mental shortcut: divide 72 by your annual interest rate to estimate how many years it takes to double your money.
-At 8% per year, your money doubles in roughly 9 years (72 ÷ 8).
-It's an approximation — the calculator gives you the exact figures.
+The Rule of 72 is a mental shortcut: divide 72 by your annual interest rate to estimate how many years it takes to double your money.
+At 6%: 72 ÷ 6 = 12 years.
+At 9%: 72 ÷ 9 = 8 years.
+At 3% (savings account): 72 ÷ 3 = 24 years.
+It's an approximation — the calculator gives exact figures.

 What annual return should I use for investments?

-For long-term stock market investments, 7–10% is a historically reasonable estimate (before inflation).
-For bonds, 3–5%.
-For a savings deposit, 2–5%.
-Always use the net-of-fees, net-of-inflation rate for realistic projections.
+For long-term stock market investments: 7–10% is historically reasonable (before inflation).
+S&P 500 historical average: ~10%/year nominal, ~7%/year real (inflation-adjusted).
+For bonds: 3–5%.
+For savings deposits: 2–5%.
+For index funds: ~7–8% real long-term.
+Always use the net-of-fees, after-inflation rate for realistic projections.
+A 2% difference in annual return makes an enormous difference over 30 years.

-This calculator is designed for investment planning with flexible compounding frequencies and optional monthly contributions.
-The deposit calculator focuses specifically on bank deposits with capitalization periods.
+This compound interest calculator is designed for general investment planning with flexible compounding frequencies (annual, monthly, daily), optional monthly contributions, and a year-by-year growth table.
+The deposit calculator is focused specifically on bank deposits with periodic capitalization and uses local interest rate conventions.
+Use this for investment modelling (index funds, portfolios) and the deposit calculator for bank savings products.